akito0120/css-xzzx-simulation/src/circuit_builder/README.md

 constraint that you can only read X-type legs off data measured in the X basis.
 We rebuild exactly those checks from the final data readout and compare them against the last round's syndrome, so that **errors occurring near the final round can also be detected**, closing the time boundary.
-(The reason code capacity omits these detectors is as in §2.)
+(Code capacity overrides this method as a no-op to skip these detectors, for the reason in §2.)

 ## 4. Circuit-Level Model